 Once your WooCommerce structure is acceptable/complete, use our push pages to push products and/or variations over to QuickBooks Online.
 Visit MyWorks Sync > Push > Products or MyWorks Sync > Push > Variations to push these over, respectively.
 When a variation is pushed to QuickBooks Online, it’s created in QuickBooks Online as either an inventory product, or a non-inventory product – depending on if the Manage Stock option is turned on for it.

 When a variation or product is pushed to QuickBooks Online through our integration (either manually or in real time), it is also automatically mapped in our integration.
 As such, the only ongoing action on a users part should be correctly creating the variation/SKU in WooCommerce, and our integration takes care of the rest.

-If the variation or product already exists in QuickBooks Online, it will be updated if it is mapped in our plugin.
+If the variation or product already exists in QuickBooks Online, it will be updated if it is mapped in our sync.
 If it is not mapped, the push will result in an error as it can’t re-create it in QuickBooks Online.
 Read more on our Push pages here.